-- 9.1.
-Jurisdiction with respect to claims brought by victims, irrespectively of their nationality or place of domicile, arising from acts or omissions that result or may result in human rights abuses covered under this (Legally Binding Instrument), shall vest in the courts of the State where: - a. the human rights abuse occurred and/or produced effects; or - b. an act or omission contributing to the human rights abuse occurred; - c. the legal or natural persons alleged to have committed an act or omission causing or contributing to such human rights abuse in the context of business activities, including those of a transnational character, are domiciled; or - d. the victim is a national of or is domiciled.
+1. Jurisdiction with respect to claims brought by victims, irrespectively of their nationality or place of domicile, arising from acts or omissions that result or may result in human rights abuses covered under this (Legally Binding Instrument), shall vest in the courts of the State where:

+- a. the human rights abuse occurred; - b. an act or omission contributing to the human rights abuse occurred; or - c. the legal or natural persons alleged to have committed an act or omission causing or contributing to such human rights abuse in the context of business activities, including those of a transnational character, are domiciled.

-This provision does not exclude the exercise of civil jurisdiction on additional grounds provided for by international treaties or domestic laws.
+The above provision does not exclude the exercise of civil jurisdiction on additional grounds provided for by international treaties or national law.

-- 9.2.
-Without prejudice to any broader definition of domicile provided for in any international instrument or domestic law, a legal person conducting business activities of a transnational character, including through their business relationships, is considered domiciled at the place where it has its: - a. place of incorporation or registration; or - b. place where the principal assets or operations are located; or - c. central administration or management is located; or - d. principal place of business or activity on a regular basis. - 9.3.
-Courts vested with jurisdiction on the basis of Article 9.1 and 9.2 shall avoid imposing any legal obstacles, including the doctrine of forum non conveniens, to initiate proceedings in line with Article 7.5 of this (legally binding instrument). - 9.4.
-Courts shall have jurisdiction over claims against legal or natural persons not domiciled in the territory of the forum State, if the claim is connected with a claim against a legal or natural person domiciled in the territory of the forum State. - 9.5.
-Courts shall have jurisdiction over claims against legal or natural persons not domiciled in the territory of the forum State if no other effective forum guaranteeing a fair judicial process is available and there is a connection to the State Party concerned as follows: - a. the presence of the claimant on the territory of the forum; - b. the presence of assets of the defendant; or - c. a substantial activity of the defendant
+2. Without prejudice to any broader definition of domicile provided for in any international instrument or domestic law, a legal person conducting business activities of a transnational character, including through their business relationships, is considered domiciled at the place where it has its:

+- a. place of incorporation; or

+- b. statutory seat; or

+- c. central administration; or

+- d. principal place of business; or

+3. Where victims choose to bring a claim in a court as per Article 9.1, jurisdiction shall be obligatory and therefore that courts shall not decline it on the basis of forum non conveniens.

+4. Courts shall have jurisdiction over claims against legal or natural persons not domiciled in the territory of the forum State, if the claim is closely connected with a claim against a legal or natural person domiciled in the territory of the forum State.

+5. Courts shall have jurisdiction over claims against legal or natural persons not domiciled in the territory of the forum State if no other effective forum guaranteeing a fair trial is available and there is a sufficiently close connection to the State Party concerned.